 Nevertheless, design researchers also found that online collaboration and communication tools had numerous positive applications.
-Nubani and Lee [39] identify advantages of online learning that included one-on-one virtual meetings with faculty and screen sharing that allowed digital markups - a finding also made by Hepburn and Borthwick [41] as well as Tessier and Aubry-Boyer [38].
-Fleischmann [37] as well as Tessier and Aubry-Boyer [38] note that online technology when teaching design can effectively facilitate student work critiques through digital platforms.
+Nubani and Lee [39] identified advantages of online learning that included one-on-one virtual meetings with faculty and screen sharing that allowed digital markups - a finding also made by Hepburn and Borthwick [41] and Tessier and Aubry-Boyer [38].
+Fleischmann [37] and Tessier and Aubry-Boyer [38] noted that online technology when teaching design can effectively facilitate student work critiques through digital platforms.
 Leveraging cloud-based technologies for critiques is seen as proficient in enabling peer and teacher feedback, while also proving successful in documenting students' creative advancement in the virtual realm [23].
 This kind of virtual peer and team interaction using cloud-based technology mirrors current industry practice [23].
-Some students flourish in this online environment [37] and learn the skills they need to collaborate in a decentralized online workspace that prizes adaptability, commitment, self-motivation, and good time management - all skills demanded in today's design industry.
+Some students flourish in this online environment [37] and learn the skills they need to collaborate in a decentralized online workspace that prizes adaptability, commitment, selfmotivation, and good time management - all skills demanded in today's design industry.